 Additional Requirements.
-Six semester hours each in theatre and dance are required.
+Nine semester hours in theatre and 11 semester hours in dance are required.
 MHL 447 Music Since 1900 should be used to satisfy the General Studies L2 requirement.

-Placement Examination.
+Diagnostic Examination.
 Four semesters of class piano (MUP 131, 132, 231, 232), unless waived by a diagnostic examination at the time of entrance, are required.